babangsund/babangsund.com/src/blog/relay_local_state_management_3.md

 ```

 Basic stuff.
 It receives a fragment, and passes the Person fragment down in the hierarchy.
-Let's take a look at the `Person`.
+Let's take a look at the `Person` component.

 ```jsx
 // Person.js

 function Person({ initialPerson }) {
 	const [person, setPerson] = React.useState(initialPerson);